Our Philosophy

 Ok, so if this is the way a lot of pros are learning the TECHNICAL aspects of the medium, what impact does this have on their CREATIVE thinking?

-Well, if you look at a lot of the more repetitive professional work that’s out there, you can see this mindset on display.
-Because once professional photographers go “all-in” on this algorithms-based approach, they’re all stuck shooting the same generic images.
+Well, if you look at a lot of the more repetitive professional work that’s out there, you can see this mindset on display, because once professional photographers go “all-in” on this algorithms-based approach, they’re all sort of stuck shooting the same generic images.
+In fact many of them have near-identical portfolios.

 For instance, every family photographer has the shot of the family sitting in a field of bluebonnets.
 Every food photographer has the overhead shot of the plate.
 Every senior portrait photographer has the shot of a teen in front of a brick wall.
 Etc. Etc.

 And there’s a very logical reason these shots came to prominence.
-It’s because these are all fail-safe formulas that match the capabilities of their cameras’ programming, which in turn allows professional photographers to bypass having to understand anything at all about the underlying properties of the medium.
-And moreover, this allows them to limit their “photography education” to just memorizing the markers and reference points that have been engineered into their camera’s interface.
+It’s because these are all fail-safe formulas that pair well with the limited capabilities of their cameras’ programming, which in turn allows professional photographers to bypass having to understand anything at all about the underlying properties of the medium, as they can just learn their camera technology instead.

 And this is a massive problem in the world of professional photography.